Find out if you need to be registered to store goods in the UK for sellers established outside the EU.

 - notices that you’ll need to give your overseas customers, which explain their tax and duty obligations in the UK

 You must keep these records for 6 years.
-You can be charged a penalty of £500 if you don’t keep these records.
+You can be charged a penalty of up to £500 if you do not keep these records.

 What you must check